-Minimum Grade HC3 in two subjects and passes in four other subjects at H or O level in the Leaving Certificate including Irish, English, another language, Mathematics, a laboratory science subject (i.e. Chemistry, Physics, Biology, Physics with Chemistry (joint) or Agricultural Science), and any other subject recognised for entry purposes.
+GY501 Medicine (6 year): Minimum Grade H5 in two subjects and passes in four other subjects at O6/H7 level in the Leaving Certificate, including Irish, English, another language, Mathematics, a laboratory science subject (i.e., Chemistry, Physics, Biology, Physics with Chemistry (joint) or Agricultural Science), and any other subject recognised for entry purposes.

-From September 2012, it is intended that students entering the medical programme will have the opportunity also to engage a PhD degree through a period of dedicated research.
-This is done on an integrated schedule, so that at the end of a period that is likely to involve eight years successfully completed, both the medical degree and the PhD are conferred.
-Students of the medical programme who are interested will undergo a selection process at the mid-point of their medical studies, which includes an assessment of their academic performance to date and an interview.
-Limited financial support is provided for the additional three years.
-The programme and the research themes are agreed at the commencement of the research.
+GY501 Medicine (8 year): Students entering the medical programme have the opportunity also to engage in a PhD degree through a period of dedicated research, so that after successful completion of a period that is likely to be eight years, both the medical degree and PhD are conferred.
+Students of the medical programme who are interested in doing a PhD will undergo a selection process at the mid-point of their medical studies.

-Please contact the Medical School for further details (firstname.lastname@example.org)
+Please contact the School of Medicine for further details on firstname.lastname@example.org

 5, 6 or 8 years

 A Level Grades (2021)

 QQI/FET FETAC Entry Routes